Parts of an Invoice: What an Invoice Must Contain

 2. Add a Unique Invoice ID Number

-An invoice ID number is a unique string that identifies a specific invoice.
+An invoice ID number, or simply invoice number, is a unique string that identifies a specific invoice.
 These usually have a predetermined format, including a prefix and a series of numbers.
 Invoice IDs are most commonly associated with recurring billing.

 However, they’re still extremely important to include, even on one-off invoices for your own records and your clients’.
 By assigning a unique identifier to each invoice, you can easily refer to previous invoices and it makes it much simpler to track the work you’ve done with different clients.